Housing in Glasgow

-Glasgow, the largest city in Scotland, has several distinct styles of residential buildings, and since its population began to grow rapidly the 18th century has been at the forefront of some large-scale projects to deal with its housing issues, some of which have been assessed as being largely successful and others less so.
+Glasgow, the largest city in Scotland, has several distinct styles of residential buildings.
+Building styles reflect historical trends, such as rapid population growth in the 18th and 19th centuries, deindustrialisation and growing poverty in the late 20th century, and civic rebound in the 21st century.

 Overview

 The city is known for its tenements, where a common stairwell is informally known as a close.
 These were the most popular form of housing in 19th- and 20th-century Glasgow and remain the most common form of dwelling in Glasgow today.
 Tenements are commonly bought by a wide range of social types and are favoured for their large rooms, high ceilings and original period features.
-The Hyndland area of Glasgow is the only tenement conservation area in the UK and includes some tenement houses with as many as six bedrooms.
+The Hyndland area is part of the Glasgow West conservation area, and includes some tenement houses with as many as six bedrooms.

+Like many cities in the UK, Glasgow witnessed the construction of high-rise housing in tower blocks in the 1960s, intended to replace the decaying tenement buildings originally constructed in the 1800s for workers who migrated to meet the local demand for labour during the Industrial Revolution.